ETHOS

 Insulation

-As standard we design buildings to Passivhaus levels wherever we can, which usually means upwards of 325mm of insulation for floors, walls and roofs, with target U-Values of around 0.15W/m2K as standard.
+As standard we design buildings close to Passivhaus levels wherever we can, which usually means upwards of 300mm of insulation for floors, walls and roofs, with target U-Values of around 0.15W/(m2K) as standard.
 Sometimes this is harder with existing buildings, but we support clients to do as much as we can.